 Modify CSS and JavaScript

 The CSS and JavaScript files for the PagibleAI theme are published to the ./public/vendor/cms/theme/ directory during installation.
+The base styles are split into two files: cms.css holds the critical above-the-fold styles that are loaded in the page <head>, while cms-lazy.css contains the below-the-fold styles that are loaded with lower priority for better performance.
 You can directly modify these files to customize the theme's styling and functionality.

 Example: Modifying the main CSS file